swiftlang/swift-evolution/proposals/NNNN-task-executor-preference.md

 Nevertheless, because we understand there may be situations where synchronous code may want to compare task executors, this capability is exposed for advanced use cases.

-Another use case may be carrying the same task executor into an un-strucutred Task -- although this should only be done with **extreme caution**, because it breaks structured concurrency lifetime expectations of executors.
+Another use case may be carrying the same task executor into an un-structured Task -- although this should only be done with **extreme caution**, because it breaks structured concurrency lifetime expectations of executors.
 For example, the following code is correct under structured concurrency's default and automatic behavior surrounding task executors: